-- 1. Read the safety information that begins on page v and "Installation guidelines" on page 16. - 2.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 20. - 2.
 Turn off the server and peripheral devices, and disconnect the power cord and all external cables. - 3.
-Remove the cover (see "Removing the cover" on page 18).
+Remove the cover (see "Removing the cover" on page 22).

+4. If the riser-card assembly is an optional PCI-X riser-card assembly, disconnect the riser-card power cable from the riser-card assembly.

-- 4. Grasp the riser-card assembly at the rear edge and lift to remove it from the server.
-Place the riser-card assembly on a flat, static-protective surface. - Remove the expansion-slot cover from the slot that you intend to use.
+- 5. Grasp the riser-card assembly at the front and rear edges and lift to remove it from the server.
+Place the riser-card assembly on a flat, static-protective surface. - 6.
+Remove the expansion-slot cover from the slot that you intend to use.

 Attention: PCI expansion-slot covers must be installed on all vacant slots.
-This maintains the electronic emissions characteristics of the server and ensures proper cooling of server components. - 6.
-Touch the static-protective package that contains the adapter to any unpainted metal surface on the server.
+This maintains the electronic emissions characteristics of the server and ensures proper cooling of server components.

+- 7. Touch the static-protective package that contains the adapter to any unpainted metal surface on the server.
 Then, remove the adapter from the static-protective package.
-Avoid touching the components and gold-edge connectors on the adapter. - 7.
-Place the adapter, component side up, on a flat, static-protective surface and set any jumpers or switches as described by the adapter manufacturer, if necessary. - 8.
-To install the adapter in the riser-card assembly, carefully grasp the adapter by its top edge or upper corners, and align it with the expansion slot; then, press the adapter firmly into the expansion slot. - 9.
-Follow the cabling instructions, if any, that come with the adapter. - 10.
+Avoid touching the components and gold-edge connectors on the adapter. - 8.
+Place the adapter, component side up, on a flat, static-protective surface and set any jumpers or switches as described by the adapter manufacturer, if necessary. - 9.
+Carefully grasp the adapter by its top edge or upper corners and align it with the expansion slot in the riser card assembly; then, press the adapter firmly into the expansion slot.

+Important: Make sure that the U-shaped opening in the metal adapter bracket engages the tab on the expansion-slot bracket.

+- 10. Follow the cabling instructions, if any, that come with the adapter. - 11.
 Carefully align the riser-card assembly with the guides on the rear of the server and with the riser-card connectors on the system board; then, press down on the assembly.
-Make sure that the riser-card assembly is fully seated in the riser-card connector on the system board. - 11.
-If you are installing a ServeRAID 8s controller, complete the following steps: - a.
+Make sure that the riser-card assembly is fully seated in the riser-card connector on the system board.

+- 12. If the riser-card assembly is an optional PCI-X riser-card assembly in the server, reconnect the riser-card power cable to the riser-card assembly. - 13.
+If you are installing a ServeRAID-MR10i controller (2.5-inch drive models only), complete the following steps: - a.
 Disconnect the existing SAS/SATA controller signal cable from the hard disk drive backplane and from the controller; then, remove the cable from the server. - b.
-In a server with 2.5-inch drives, route the ServeRAID 8s signal cable as shown in the following illustration and connect it to the hard disk drive backplane.

-c.
-In a server with 3.5-inch drives, route the ServeRAID 8s signal cable as shown in the following illustration and connect it to the hard disk drive backplane.
+Route the ServeRAID-MR10i signal cable as shown in the following illustration and connect it to the hard disk drive backplane.

 If you have other devices to install or remove, do so now.
-Otherwise, go to "Completing the installation" on page 32.
+Otherwise, go to "Completing the installation" on page 38.